Professor Beverley Jane Glover

 Beverley studied plant and environmental biology at the University of St Andrews graduating with a BSc degree in 1993. she did her postgraduate research in plant molecular genetics at the John Innes Centre, and gained a PhD degree in 1997 from the University of East Anglia.
 Her doctoral thesis was titled “Cellular Differentiation in Plants”.
 Beverley was a junior research fellow at Queens’ College, Cambridge between 1996 and 1999, when she was appointed a lecturer in the Department of Plant Sciences, University of Cambridge.
 She was promoted to senior lecturer in 2005 and reader in 2010.
 In July 2013, she was appointed Director of the Cambridge University Botanic Garden and made Professor of Plant Systematics and Evolution.
 She holds a number of appointments outside of her university career.
 She has been a member of the council of the European society for Evolutionary Developmental Biology, the Systematics Association, and is a member of the Board of Trustees of the Royal Botanic Garden Edinburgh.
 She is a member of the Editorial Board for Current Biology.

-Samuel Brockington, FLS, is NERC Independent Research Fellow, Lecturer of Plant Evolution and Biodiversity in the Department of Plant Sciences at the University of Cambridge and Curator of the Cambridge University Botanic Garden.
+Samuel Brockington, FLS, is a Senior Lecturer in Evolution at the Department of Plant Sciences at the University of Cambridge and Curator of Cambridge University Botanic Garden.